wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

+= 1.3.0 =
+* Two new attributes/options added: showVideoTitle and showVideoDescription.

 = 1.2.1 =
 * Fixes issues when adding custom HTML class or id attribute.